Strategy11/formidable-forms/readme.txt

 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Forms Pro</a>.
 A Pro license gives you access to the full version of Formidable Forms for more advanced contact forms, Formidable Views, graphs and stats, priority support, and Formidable Forms Add-ons!

 == Changelog ==
+= 4.0.01 =
+* Clean up, size down, and reposition the request for reviews.
+* Use collapsed admin menu in full screen mode.
+* Show a form title in the top bar on hover if truncated.
+* Show a message if 4.0 Lite is installed without the matching Pro version.

 = 4.0 =
 * We've added a new, full screen builder for a faster and more enjoyable form building experience.
 * Moved all settings into the sidebar instead of expanding/collapsing under each field.